CDCgov/NEDSS-Infrastructure/terraform/aws/samples/README.md

 referenced in subsequent layers.
 If you select not to deploy a specific layer, you must ensure the resources that layer would have provisioned exist and are accessible within your environment.
-These resources are ingested via Terraform `data` calls which query your environemnt.
+These resources are ingested via Terraform `data` calls which query your environment.
 Each layer will by default deploy all modules contained within.

 ## Assumptions
 The current deployment of NBS7 assumes there is a functional NBS6 installation.
 If NBS6 does exist